stardusteight-d4c/nlw-eSports/README.md

 )
 ```

-4. Connecting user to application with Firebase and Redux
+4. <strong>Connecting user to application with Firebase and Redux.</strong>

 Reinforcing that it is not necessary to use Redux to integrate authentication with Firebase, but it was the approach I chose for this application.
 Therefore, after performing all the necessary configurations, we can now use these libraries to authenticate the user and store this state in the application.